UVM-SystemC Frequently Asked Questions

 Can I create register models in UVM-SystemC?

-The first version of UVM-SystemC released in December 2015 does not contain the register abstraction layer to create register models.
-Creation of register and memory models is planned for one of the next releases in 2016.
+The current version of UVM-SystemC does not contain the register abstraction layer to create register models.
+Creation of register and memory models is planned for one of the future releases

 Is UVM-SystemC supported by commercial EDA tools?